-The AgResults Tanzania Dairy Productivity Challenge Project is a four-year, US$2.2 million prize competition that aims to increase dairy productivity by encouraging private sector actors to deliver inputs to smallholder farmers.
-By providing a prize for each bundle of high-quality inputs delivered, the competition will increase animal productivity, boost smallholder farmers’ incomes, and strengthen value chain relationships between dairy producers and the formal dairy sector.
+The AgResults Tanzania Dairy Productivity Challenge Project is a four-year, US$2.2 million prize competition that aims to increase dairy productivity by encouraging private sector input suppliers to deliver inputs to smallholder farmers.
+By providing a prize for each bundle of high-quality inputs delivered, the competitions will increase animal productivity, boost smallholder farmers’ incomes, and strengthen value chain relationships between dairy producers and the formal dairy sector.

 The Tanzanian dairy sector, which is dominated by smallholder farmers, struggles for a variety of reasons: approximately 97% of Tanzania’s dairy cattle are low-yield breeds, poor management practices are prevalent, and there are seasonal fluctuations in the availability of forage and feed.
 This precludes many smallholder farmers from accessing affordable extension or veterinary services.
 The lack of high-quality inputs, such as parasite control, nutritious feed, vaccines, and artificial insemination (AI), is at the heart of the problem.